SaikiranMyakala43/ChurnAnalysis-Using-ANN/README.md

 # ChurnAnalysis-Using-ANN
 This is a project where i explained from installing different framework to predicting the churn using different tools

-this is project is divided into three parts:
+this project is divided into three parts:

 Part1: Installing and importing the required libraries, importing data, feature engineering and feature scaling